JustinMBerry/Portfolio/Linux_Skills.md

 - `sudo`: Execute a command with superuser privileges.
 - `useradd` and `userdel`: Create and delete user accounts.
 - `chmod` and `chown`: Change file permissions and ownership.
-- `apt` and `yum`: Package management commands for Debian and Red Hat-based systems.
+- `apt` and `yum`: Package management commands for Red Hat-based systems.

 ### Networking Commands
 - `ifconfig` and `ip`: Display and configure network interfaces.